-My research encompasses comparative race and ethnic politics, public opinion, and governance outcomes.
+My research encompasses social media, comparative race and ethnic politics, public opinion, and governance outcomes.
 The research agenda is centered on South Asia.
 While I am methodologically pluralistic, I rely on experimental methods – particularly field and survey experiments, complemented with quantitative techniques.
 Below are some of the projects I’m working on right now.
 Feel free to contact me for more details, including abstracts and texts of the projects.